HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 5. Kamut Puffs

-This soft cereal made by Nature’s Path is a quick and portable snack on the go for little toddlers.
-And it’s sugar-free, salt-free, and is a good source of fiber.
+This soft cereal made by Nature’s Path is a quick and portable snack for on-the-go toddlers.
+It’s sugar-free, salt-free, and is a good source of fiber.

 Make a trail mix by adding puffs, raisins, and an O-shaped cereal (Earth’s Best brand is a nice option).